book review: The Chad Next Door

 This book is a slow-burn romantic comedy with no explicit content.
 It features my favorite trope, grumpy-sunshine.
 It is also an age-gap romance.

-The Chad Next Door book cover blurb:
+The Chad Next Door summary

 Chad is the oldest sibling, and he keenly feels a responsibility to take care of the others.